Off-the-grid

 Off-the-grid or off-grid is a characteristic of buildings and a lifestyle designed in an independent manner without reliance on one or more public utilities.
 The term "off-the-grid" traditionally refers to not being connected to the electrical grid, but can also include other utilities like water, gas, and sewer systems, and can scale from residential homes to small communities.
 Off-the-grid living allows for buildings and people to be self-sufficient, which is advantageous in isolated locations where normal utilities cannot reach and is attractive to those who want to reduce environmental impact and cost of living.
 Generally, an off-grid building must be able to supply energy and potable water for itself, as well as manage food, waste and wastewater.

-Why live Off the Grid?

-Off-the-grid living typically is the result of cost or sometimes it's not even a choice.
-Cost is major factor leading people to go Off-the-Grid for several reasons ranging from not wanting to "make the rich richer" as one Canadian couple put it, to it simply being too expensive to bring the grid to their homes as is the case for the residents living south of the Haines Junction in the Yukon.
-Contrary to popular belief sustainability wasn't a main reason for people living an off the grid style life In a survey on a community of Off the Grid families living outside of Cedar city Utah it was found that "Most of our participants noted conservation as a byproduct of, rather than a reason for, their off-grid living.
-Conservation was a primary reason stated for choosing off-grid living only for a minority of our participants."
-There is also an unfortunate reality that many face a force off the grid lifestyle "Without power there is no economic development; without access to power there is no democracy."
-In reality there are many factors at play when making the choice to switch to an off the grid lifestyle and the choice is often far more complex than what may seem.

 Energy

 Energy for electrical power and heating can be derived from burning hydrocarbons (e.g., diesel generators, propane heating), or generated on-site with renewable energy sources such as solar (particularly with photovoltaics), wind, or micro hydro.
 Additional forms of energy include biomass, commonly in the form of wood, waste, and alcohol fuels and geothermal energy, which uses differences in the underground temperature to regular indoor air environments in buildings.
 It is possible to simply eliminate energy shortage (e.g., via solar and wind tech such as in Old Order Amish - while used and sanctioned, not all agree) and Old Order Mennonite communities, and many Amish people still use steam engines.